Mitchell Starc: 2012–2013

 Starc's first international match after recovering from his ankle surgery came in Australia's first match of the Champions Trophy.
 This loss to England turned out to be Starc's only match for the tournament as he was still tentative in his recovery from injury.
 He continued his recovery by playing in a tour match against Somerset, in which he and James Pattinson tore through Somerset's batting with the second new ball, taking 6 wickets for no runs as Somerset collapsed from 2/304 to 320 all out.
 In the 2013 Ashes series, Starc played in Australia's loss in the first match but was dropped for the second Test.
-He was brought back into the side for the third match, being preferred because he could help create footmarks on the pitch for off-spinner Nathan Lyon to bowl into.
+He was brought back into the team for the third match, being preferred because he could help create footmarks on the pitch for off-spinner Nathan Lyon to bowl into.
 Starc struggled to bowl with accuracy, but on day 3 of the match he was able to generate reverse swing with the ball and take several key wickets.
 His inaccuracy also proved useful, as a wayward ball delivered to the leg side dismissed Alastair Cook when Cook was well set at the crease.
 Starc's wickets helped to give Australia a chance of winning the match, but the match was ultimately drawn.
 Starc was yet again dropped for the fourth match of the series, and yet again recalled for the fifth and final match, with England having already retained the Ashes.
 By this point he had no played in two consecutive matches in a series since 2011.
 Overall, his Ashes series showed signs that he was improving, but consistency and inaccuracy remained issues for him.
 Instead of staying in England for the following ODI series, Starc returned home to Australia because of lower back soreness.
 This was later diagnosed as a stress fracture which ruled Starc out of Australia's home summer, including the 2013–14 Ashes series rematch against England.
-Starc would not return to the Australian Test side until October 2014.
+Starc would not return to the Australian Test team until October 2014.